Princess Sophie of Luxembourg

-Princess Sophie Caroline Marie Wilhelmine of Luxembourg (14 February 1902 – 24 May 1941) was a Princess of Luxembourg by birth and Princess of Saxony by virtue of marriage.
+Princess Sophie of Luxembourg (14 February 1902 – 24 May 1941) was a Princess of Luxembourg by birth and a Princess of Saxony by virtue of her marriage.

-Early life and ancestry
+Early life

+Sophie with her mother and sisters, 1920.

-Sophie was born in Berg Castle, Colmar-Berg, Luxembourg, as the sixth and youngest daughter of Grand Duke William IV and his wife, Infanta Marie Anne of Portugal, the daughter of the deposed King Miguel I of Portugal and Princess Adelaide of Löwenstein-Wertheim-Rosenberg.
-By birth, she was member of the House of Nassau-Weilburg, a branch of the House of Nassau.
+Princess Sophie was born on 14 February 1902 at Berg Castle in Colmar-Berg, Luxembourg, as the youngest daughter of William IV, Grand Duke of Luxembourg and his wife, Infanta Marie Anne of Portugal.
+Through her mother, she was a granddaughter of the deposed King Miguel I of Portugal.
+Within her private family environment, she was known by the childhood nickname "Soffel".

-Two of Sophie's elder sisters reigned as Grand duchesses of Luxembourg: Marie-Adélaïde and Charlotte.
+By birth, Sophie was a member of the House of Nassau-Weilburg, a cadet line of the House of Nassau.
+Because her father produced no male heirs, her childhood was defined by changes to the grand ducal family's house laws to allow female succession.
+Consequently, her elder sisters Marie-Adélaïde and Charlotte sequentially acceded to the throne of Luxembourg as reigning grand duchesses, while Sophie spent her formative youth raised primarily at Berg Castle and Schloss Hohenburg in Bavaria.

 Marriage and issue

-Sophie married Prince Ernst Heinrich of Saxony, member of the House of Wettin, youngest son of the last Saxon monarch Frederick Augustus III and his wife Archduchess Luise of Austria, Princess of Tuscany, on 12 April 1921 at Schloss Hohenburg.
+On 12 April 1921, Princess Sophie married Prince Ernst Heinrich of Saxony at Schloss Hohenburg.
+He was the youngest son of King Frederick Augustus III of Saxony and Archduchess Luise of Austria, Princess of Tuscany.

-Together, Sophie and Ernst Heinrich had three sons:
+Together, the marriage produced three sons: